Fish smarter: less is more!

-Fish smarter: less is more!
-By training fishermen from eight islands on fishing tourism, with the guidance and expertise of our new partner Enaleia, in partnership with the Costas M. Lemos Foundation, we are helping to create an alternative source of income for fishermen and simultaneously fight against overfishing!
-The islands (Amorgos, Paros, Antiparos, Naxos, Milos, Kimolos, Kythnos, and Sifnos) have been selected upon discussion with the local fishermen.
+By training fishermen from eight islands on fishing tourism, with the guidance and expertise of our new partner Enaleia, and in partnership with the Costas M. Lemos Foundation, we are helping to create an alternative source of income for fishermen and simultaneously fight against overfishing.
+The islands in which this project will operate (Amorgos, Paros, Antiparos, Naxos, Milos, Kimolos, Kythnos, and Sifnos) have been selected in discussion with local fishermen.

 Watch the VIDEO!